Introduction to Action & Verbs

 - Ningiiwe – I am going home

-Type 3 – (Transitive Inanimate) – One of the seven pronouns is doing something with a direct object in the inanimate (i’iw) category.
+Type 3 – (Transitive Inanimate) – One of the seven pronouns is doing something with a noun in the o’o category.

 - Makizin niwaabandaan. – The shoe I see.

-- Dopwin nindozhitoon – A table I am making.
+- O’o adoopwin nindozhitoon – I am making this table.

 - Gidaapnaan ozhibiiganatig. – You are taking a pen.